Skip to main content

 • Simulated/workplace projects and experiences: Projects or experiences where students apply knowledge to real-world situations.

-All course experiences will be added for you based on your registration and/or successful completion of a course with a qualifying experience.
+All experiences will be made available for you to add to your Laurier Experience Record (LER) based on your registration and/or successful completion of a course with a qualifying experience.

 Need More Information?